sandyie/cloned-bcvin/directionscontactinfoetc/_README_contactinfodirections_okanagan.txt

 Quail's Gate .. from Summerland, you turn in on the RIGHT just a little before the main parking and go down (past sign for authorized personnel only).

-Assistant Manager for Quail's Gate Estate and Mannhardt vineyards is Judy Wanbon (250)-317-8305 (email from Chad: jlpedersen_2@hotmail.com)
+Assistant Manager for Quail's Gate Estate and Mannhardt vineyards is Judy Wanbon (250)-317-8305 (email: Jwanbon@quailsgate.com)